In this article

 Here are a few items to keep in mind when setting up Progress Reports:

-- Your constituents can be in only one reporting cycle at a time, since the cycles are folder base, records cannot be in more than one folder at any given time.
+- Your constituents can be in only one reporting cycle at a time; since the cycles are folder-based, records cannot be in more than one folder at any given time.

-- Start dates and due dates are for all that are interacting with the report cycle.
+- Start dates and due dates are for everyone that is interacting with the report cycle.
+In other words, all portal users who are in the same report cycle will have the same start dates and due dates.

-- When the primary record for your constitute is moved out of the reporting cycle folder, they lose all access to the reporting forms.
+- When the primary form record for the portal user is moved out of the reporting cycle folder, they lose all access to the reporting forms.

 Limits